-You’ll find two heated pools at the Santa Monica Swim Center; one fitness pool and one a more shallow, slightly warmer “splash pool.”
-Open swim hours are offered every day from 10:00 am to 7:00 pm.
+You’ll find two heated pools at the Santa Monica Swim Center, which is located on the campus of Santa Monica College; one fitness pool and one a more shallow, slightly warmer “splash pool.”
+Swim Center hours are Tuesday through Friday 9:00 am to 7:00 pm and Saturdays 9:00 am to 5:00 pm.
 Fees are slightly higher for those who are not residents of Santa Monica, and a special “Family Weekend” rate is offered on Friday, Saturday, and Sunday.

 Annenberg Community Beach House

 415 Pacific Coast Highway, Santa Monica, CA 90402